-Implementation of the tidal surge barrier by 2017.
+Implementation of the tidal surge barrier by the end of 2017.

 To protect and enhance high quality, accessible strategic and local open spaces rich in biodiversity and geodiversity for people to visit and use, and conserve and enhance the historic environment and landscape character of lpswich, including historic buildings, archaeology and townscape.